buoncubi/arch_skeleton/README.md

 # Open a new terminal.
 rosrun actionlib_tools axclient.py /motion/planner
 ```
-Then a GUI should appear.
+Then, a GUI should appear.
 Set the goal you want to reach and hit the send button.
 Eventually, you
 can cancel the goal as well.
 Also, you can change the `test/random_plan_points` and
 `test/random_plan_time` parameters (detailed below) to tune the behaviour of the planner.